Armory Square Prize for South Asian Literature in Translation

 When will the shortlist and winner be announced?

-The shortlist and winner will be announced in May 2024.
+The shortlist and winner will be announced in early 2026.

 What are the judging criteria?